LedgerInvesting/ledger-analytics/docs/source/user-guide/modeling.rst

 Geometric decay weighting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Most models can down-weight older experience periods using geometric decay weighting, which is controlled by the ``recency_decay`` option passed to the ``config`` dictionary.
+Most models can down-weight data from older evaluation dates using geometric decay weighting, which is controlled by the ``recency_decay`` option passed to the ``config`` dictionary.
 If set to ``None``, this value is ``1.0`` by default, which means the data is